TaitoUnited/taito-cli/docs/templates.md

 ### CI/CD

-If you have special requirements for your CI/CD pipeline, you may choose to install [Jenkins](https://github.com/helm/charts/tree/master/stable/jenkins) and/or [Spinnaker](https://github.com/helm/charts/tree/master/stable/spinnaker) to your Kubernetes cluster.
-For simple cases, however, services like [GitHub actions](https://github.com/features/actions), [GitLab CI/CD](https://about.gitlab.com/product/continuous-integration/) and [Google Cloud Build](https://cloud.google.com/cloud-build/) do just fine.
+3rd party services like [GitHub actions](https://github.com/features/actions), [GitLab CI/CD](https://about.gitlab.com/product/continuous-integration/) and [Google Cloud Build](https://cloud.google.com/cloud-build/) suffice for simple cases.
+If you have special requirements for your CI/CD pipeline, you may choose to install [Spinnaker](https://github.com/helm/charts/tree/master/stable/spinnaker) or [Jenkins](https://github.com/helm/charts/tree/master/stable/jenkins) to your Kubernetes cluster.
+For example, you might want to use 3rd party CI/CD services during development to build and test you containers, and Spinnaker/Jenkins to deploy them to production in a more secure and controlled manner.

 ## Project templates